Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ## 3. New function calls

 This section details the new function calls introduced by Nextor.
 These are invoked the same way as the existing MSX-DOS calls, by setting the function number in register C and calling address 0005h or F37Dh.
-The specified short name for each function (for example “_FOUT”) is the suggested name for referring the function call in code, and is also the name used for function cross references in this manual.
+The specified short name for each function (for example “_FOUT”) is the suggested name for referring to the function call in code, and is also the name used for function cross references in this manual.

-Some of the new function calls can be invoked in MSX-DOS 1 mode as well; in the current version, these functions are GDRVR, GPART, CDRVR and GDLI.
+Some of the new function calls can be invoked in MSX-DOS 1 mode as well; in the current version, these functions are _GDRVR, _GPART, _CDRVR, _GDLI, [_MAPDRV](#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) (with the restrictions explained in the corresponding section) and [_FORMAT](#27-_format-67h).
+Also, the _DOSVER function behaves specially in this mode (see _[2.8.1.
+Detecting Nextor in MSX-DOS 1 mode](#281-detecting-nextor-in-msx-dos-1-mode)_).
 When invoked in MSX-DOS 1 mode, all the new Nextor function calls have the following restrictions:

 * They must be called by using the F37Dh entry point.
 The 0005h entry point is not supported, since there is no special version of MSXDOS.SYS for Nextor.

 * When data is exchanged with the invoking application program by using a buffer in RAM, the buffer cannot be in page 1 (addresses 4000h-7FFFh).

 Additional restrictions apply for some of the functions.
 See the functions descriptions for more details.

 ### 3.1.
 Get/set fast STROUT mode (_FOUT, 71h)